AndresDev859674/OptiCraftHeritageEditionCocoazu/README.md

 Why this Fork?, Simple, The Project Has many Visual Studio 2022 Objectives and many windows compilation, SO, i make this fork for the compilation for linux its much easier

 ### THIS FORK DONT INCLUDE PS2 AND WII COMPILATION AND 32-BIT SUPPORT SOON
+*or i think the 32 bit support works*

 ## Clean-room implementation